Bharat Forge: Sharp India

+BF Elbit Advanced Systems

+In order to meet the needs of the Ministry of Defense and other prospective Indian government clients for artillery and mortar systems, Bharat Forge and Elbit Systems Land and C4I Limited announced a strategic partnership in August 2012 through the creation of a new joint venture company.
+The request by Bharat Forge to sell Elbit Systems Land and C41 Limited a 26% ownership part in its defense business was accepted by the Foreign Investment Promotion Board in 2013.
+74% of BF Elbit Advanced Systems would still be owned by Bharat Forge.

 Former subsidiaries

 Alstom Bharat Forge Power

 Alstom Bharat Forge Power Limited was a joint venture with French company Alstom.
 Originally, Alstom held a 51% stake and Bharat Forge held the remaining 49%.
 Alstom's shares were acquired by American conglomerate General Electric on 25 November 2015 as part of its global acquisition of Alstom's energy business.
 Alstom Bharat Forge won a contract to supply two units of 660 MW supercritical coal turbines to NTPC Limited for a power plant in Solapur, Maharashtra.
 Alstom Bharat Forge began production of supercritical turbines and generators at a new manufacturing facility at Sanand, Gujarat in May 2016.
 The company won a contract to supply two units of 800 MW ultra-supercritical steam turbine generator islands for the Telangana Super Thermal Power Project Phase-1 near Ramagundam.
 On 8 November 2016, the board of Bharat Forge approved the exit of the company from Alstom Bharat Forge Power.
 In March 2017, Bharat Forge announced that it would divest 23% of its shares to GE, and the remaining 26% stake was divested in February 2018 completing Bharat Forge's exit from Alstom Bharat Forge Power.